 - Must be able to work independently on multiple projects and meet deadlines

-- Must have experience in strategizing and composing public communications such as press releases and statements
+- Must have experience in strategizing and composing public communications

 - Must be able to handle multiple demands at the same time and work ahead of deadlines and anticipate problems and challenges